iz0qwm/ecowitt_http_gateway/README.md

 So, the web site will look like: http://192.168.1.4/data/report/index.php<br>
 In the GW1000 configuration it will be necessary writing only the IP address, es.
 192.168.1.4 and specify the update rate.

-I recommend having this web server on a raspberry, in the same network as the GW-1000, so the script can also be used to store data without losing them in case of Internet connection failure<br>
+I recommend having this web server on a raspberry, in the same network of the GW1000, so the script can also be used to store data without losing them in case of Internet connection failure<br>
 When the GW1000 will contact the web site, the index.php will do these functions:

 1) creates a .JSON file in /var/log/ecowitt ( overwrited every update, contains only last data )<br>